 2017 – Carol Palmer, Wellington

 Carol’s application is to extend the work she has been doing on developing a primary kaiako Montessori Handwork Album.
 She is taking her work, to date, to the AMI World Congress in Prague.
-This is in order to introduce her research outcomes, to trainers and to seek advice and guidance on how to proceed further.
+This is to introduce her research outcomes to trainers and to seek advice and guidance on how to proceed.

 2017 – Amira Beadsmoore, Auckland

 Amira’s application is to explore the dominant model for 6-12 Montessori education in NZ, a Montessori unit/classroom integrated into a mainstream state school environment, and the challenges and advantages of this dual-family relationship.

 Carol Palmer, Wa Ora Montessori School application was to create the first section of a well-researched and extensively tested Montessori Handwork Album that would be usable in any 6 -12 class without needing prior knowledge of the subject area.
 It gives sequenced lessons and kaiako instructions on several methods of crafting, with wool serving as the prototype section for the further sections in the album to be based on.

 Ed Stanford, Titoki Montessori School, applied to the research fund in 2012 and was given a small grant to fund the Montessori book club for parents.
 Ed conducted his inquiry in late 2012 and presented his findings at the research symposium at the MANZ 2013 Conference in Wellington.
 He has written up his findings and reflected on his experience conducting a small research project.